-I truly believe that you will produce your best images when your sincerely have a love for photography.
+I truly believe that you will produce your best images when you sincerely have a love for photography.
 I feel like this principle applies in all areas of life as well.
-We’ve probably heard the phrase, “when you love what you do for work, it’s not really work.”
+We’ve probably heard the phrase, “when you love what you do for work, it does not really work.”
 How can we keep the joy we had at first when it comes to working as a professional photographer?
 For many, photography starts off as a hobby, something they really enjoy doing in their spare time.
 With time though, once money gets involved, it can turn into something we don’t look forward to.
-Lets consider some things we can do to make sure we never get to this point.
+Let’s consider some things we can do to make sure we never get to this point.

 When we first picked up a camera, we were taking pictures of people and things that mattered to us; things that brought us joy.
 The camera was a way to express ourselves and save memories that were important to us.
-With time we don’t want to loose these factors.
+With time we don’t want to lose these factors.
 We don’t want to use a camera only for monetary gain.

 In order to do this, we should set time aside in order to shoot for fun.
 We can do this by documenting personal trips of family and friends or even by volunteering your services for free to a cause you support.

 When I was just getting into photography professionally, I quickly realized my joy was decreasing as I started working more for money.
 In order to counteract this, I ended up doing more photo projects with my close friends that were creatively oriented.
 I even volunteered my time to shoot this senior citizen prom at my local senior citizen home.
 It was extremely rewarding and incredibly hilarious interacting with them.

 If we feel like we are shooting a lot but never learning or growing with our craft, photography can become stale.
 For most of us, when we first got into photography we couldn’t get enough of Youtube tutorials and photography blogs that helped us gain more insight into improving our skill and style.
 If you feel like photography is no longer enjoyable, you might have to set time aside in order to learn and get inspired.